Constructors

 }

-- A class can have one or more constructors that each have parameters in the parentheses.
-I call this an example of an "other" constructor".
-For example:
+- A class can have one or more constructors that each have different sets of parameters in their parentheses (i.e. parameter lists).

 {